 Just start.
 I believe everyone needs to start blogging.
 We all have a story to tell, and we should all tell it.
 Don’t focus too much on the numbers in the beginning, just start and the rest will come.

-Best advice anyone has ever given you?
+The best advice anyone has ever given you?

 When you know better do better!